Belarusian Christian Democracy: Establishment in modern Belarus

 The first attempt to re-establish the BCD took place in 1991.
 All relevant documents for re-establishment were prepared, but the movement was never registered then.

 In 2005 a group of democratic activists created an initiative group to revive the Christian democratic party under the name Belarusian Christian Democracy.
 It opposes the policies of President Alexander Lukashenko.

 Modern BCD sees the promotion of Christian values and Belarusian patriotism in the country as its primary goal.
 The party opposes Russian having the status of an official language in Belarus.

 BCD has active contacts with religious groups.
 Unlike its predominantly Catholic predecessor in the early 20th century, the current BCD positions itself as a party uniting also Orthodox and Protestant Christians.

 As of 2007, the Belarusian Ministry of Justice has declined to register the political party.
 Party leadership outlined the religious and geopolitical orientation of its party.
-Co-leader Vital Rymašeŭski stated, " we believe that the laws of the Republic of Belarus should not be contrary to biblical law, and vice versa".
+Co-leader Vital Rymašeŭski stated, "we believe that the laws of the Republic of Belarus should not be contrary to biblical law, and vice versa".
 Regarding geo-political orientation Co-leader Pavał Sieviaryniec stated that the party was not seeking pro-Europeans but rather Christians wanting a moral revival.
 "In Western Europe, there are a set of traditions almost without regard to the Bible and Christianity.
 It is not [Christian] believers who make up the bulk of the people who vote for the Christian Democrats.
 But Eastern Europe has recently seen a strong Christian renaissance, and that biblical principles are the basis of Christian Democratic policy."

 The BCD nominated its candidate Vital Rymašeŭski at the 2010 Belarusian presidential election.

-On June 4, 2016, party leader Paval Sieviaryniec gave an interview to Radio Free Europe stating that homosexuality as a social norm would destroy the Belarusian nation, the idea of gender was just as dangerous as racist propaganda or provoking class warfare and that gay Belarusians dishonored the memory of those died fighting against the USSR and Nazi Germany.
+On 4 June 2016, party leader Paval Sieviaryniec gave an interview to Radio Free Europe stating that homosexuality as a social norm would destroy the Belarusian nation, the idea of gender was just as dangerous as racist propaganda or provoking class warfare and that gay Belarusians dishonored the memory of those died fighting against the USSR and Nazi Germany.

-According to the Jamestown Foundation the party co-leader Paval Sieviaryniec was considered to be one of the most famous candidates for the 2020 Belarusian presidential election.
-However, on June 7, 2020, he was arrested for his participation in earliert protests and later sentenced to seven years in prison on charges of organizing mass unrest.
+Paval Sieviaryniec presented his candidacy for the 2020 Belarusian presidential election.
+However, on 7 June 2020, he was arrested for his participation in earlier protests and later sentenced to seven years in prison on charges of organizing mass unrest.
 Amnesty International considers him a prisoner of conscience.

+After 2020, the Belarusian Christian Democracy split into two parts — one of them is led by Georgy Dzmitruk, and the other is led by Vital Rymasheuski and Dzianis Sadouski.
+According to the website of the BCD under Rymasheuski, "Georgy Dzmitruk was expelled from the BCD party in 2022.
+Since then, he has been trying to pass off his group of seven people as representatives of the Belarusian Christian Democrats on various platforms and in the media."